(1) When an electrical work permit is required by chapter

 (d) Driving directions are provided for the inspectors' use.

-(2) An electrical work permit is valid for only one specific site address.
+(2) Except as allowed for annual permits and two-family dwellings, an electrical work permit is valid for only one specific job site address.

-(b) For an electrical contractor, in a city's jurisdiction where the city is authorized to do electrical inspections and does not have a provisional and a Class B permit system, an electrical work permit for emergency repairs to an existing electrical system(s) must be obtained and posted at the job site no later than the next business day after the work is begun.
+(b) For an electrical contractor, in a city's jurisdiction where the city is authorized to do electrical inspections and does not have a provisional permit system, an electrical work permit for emergency like-in-kind repairs to an existing electrical system(s) must be obtained and posted, per the city's requirements at the job site no later than the next business day after the work is begun.

 (a) Travel trailers;